Darguima/SpotHack/README.md

 - `Node 18` or newer;

-- For run the project you will need the `React Native` Environment configured.
+- To run the project, you will need the `React Native` Environment configured.
 You can follow the [ReactNative Official Documentation](https://reactnative.dev/docs/environment-setup#development-os);

 ##### Cloning